Cloquet, Minnesota: History

-The area was the site of the 1918 Cloquet Fire, which destroyed much of the town and killed approximately 500 people.
+The area was the site of the 1918 Cloquet fire, which destroyed much of the town and killed 453 people.

-Cloquet is famed in American economic history because before and after World War II it was home of the nation's strongest consumers cooperatives.
-The Cloquet Coöperative Society (founded in 1910) operated two cooperative stores, which handled food, hardware, shoes, dry goods, and furniture.
+Before and after World War II Cloquet was home of the nation's strongest consumers' cooperatives.
+The Cloquet Cooperative Society (founded in 1910) operated two cooperative stores, which handled food, hardware, shoes, dry goods, and furniture.
 Other cooperative services included a building supply store, a coal yard, a mortuary, an auto repair shop and a gas service station.

 In 1939, the co-op did 35% of the business in the town, and 18% in Carlton County.
 By the mid-1950s, the consumer society had a membership of 4,262 out of a population of 8,500.
 This was a national record, given that the total business of all American co-ops combined represented only 0.5% of the economy.
 The Finnish cooperative groups of the area also had an influence on the American cooperative movement in general.

 In the 1970s the area of the city was increased to over ten times what it had been in 1970.
 Despite this, the population of the city still declined from 1970 to 1980, even as the number of separate residences increased.

 Architecture

 Cloquet is home to the R.W.
-Lindholm Service Station, the only gas station designed by architect Frank Lloyd Wright and a structure now on the National Register of Historic Places.
+Lindholm Service Station, the only filling station designed by architect Frank Lloyd Wright and a structure now on the National Register of Historic Places.